 The concerns you hear from people affected by the problem.
-These are the visible and tangible parts of the problem that negatively impact people's lives and prevents them from being able to control their own circumstances.
-For example, violence or hatred directed toward LGBTQ students sparking feelings of isolation and marginilaztion of LGBTQ students.
+These are the visible and tangible parts of the problem that negatively impact people's lives and prevent them from being able to control their own circumstances.
+For example, lack of lactation rooms on a college campus is forcing young parents to pump breast milk in bathroom stalls, sparking feelings of isolation and marginalization of students with children.